This article describes how I set up a wireless access point that is connected to the Internet using a USB-based 3G/UMTS/HSDPA dongle.

 root@caramel:~#

-To claim the device, you need to configure the usbserial module and reboot the router.
+You will likely need to configure the usbserial driver to claim the serial device and then reboot the router.
 Here is how to do it:

 root@caramel:~# cat>/etc/modules.d/60-usb-serial